serverless/components/README.md

 **IMPORTANT –**  This branch features a large update to Serverless Components, which include cloud deployments and the Serverless Registry.
 All docs and templates have been updated.
 You can read more about these changes here.

-Serverless Components are simple abstractions that enable developers to deploy serverless applications and use-cases easily, via the [Serverless Framework](https://github.com/serverless/serverless)
+Serverless Components are simple abstractions that enable developers to deploy serverless applications and use-cases easily, via the [Serverless Framework](https://github.com/serverless/serverless).

-* - [x] **Easy** - Deploy low-level infra, or higher-order serverless applications, easily.
+* - [x] **Easy** - Easily deploy low-level infra, or higher-order serverless applications via Components.
-* - [x] **Instant Deployments** - Serverless Components deploy in 2-4 seconds.
+* - [x] **Instant Deployments** - Components deploy in 2-4 seconds.
 * - [x] **Registry** - Share your Components with you, your team, and the world, via the Serverless Registry.

 Here's how easy it is to use Components with the Serverless Framework: